iot-router/iot-router.github.io/README.md

 - **Main idea: One box for several applications!
 But extremely affordable.**

 To be able to work close to the kernel, but still run 3rd party apps in a completely isolated environment and ensure high portability and security, containers must be used.

+The here documents were primarily prepared as a binding supplement to tendering procedures.

+Nevertheless, any industry participant who becomes aware of these documents will be invited to submit an own-initiative offer to its customers, or to have one of its partners submit it, with reference to the documents found here.